Vietnam.vn - Nền tảng quảng bá Việt Nam

 But since then, Haotong Li's career has gradually declined.
 In two consecutive The Opens in 2021 and 2022, he failed to make the cut.
 His world ranking (OWGR) plummeted, at times falling out of the top 500, and the name Haotong Li seemed to disappear from the world golf map.

 In 2023, Li thought about retiring.
-Along with his declining form, Li also faced the yips syndrome, a psychological disorder that causes loss of control of the hands and wrists when making a shot.
+Along with his declining performance, Li also faced the yips syndrome, a psychological disorder that causes the hands and wrists to lose control when hitting.
 But thanks to the support of his family with a solid foundation and a good coaching team, Li did not give up.

 Li's most recent victory at the Qatar Masters in February not only brought him his fourth DP World Tour title, but also an emotional moment.